 Our next stop in Belfast is the Crumlin Road Gaol.
 This was, for over 150 years, one of Northern Ireland’s main prisons, and is today the only surviving Victorian era prison in Northern Ireland.

-Opened in 1846, the prison was one of the most advanced of its time, and was originally built to house around 500 prisoners, although in its later years, and especially during the Troubles, it held many more than this.
-It closed in 1996 as a prison, and following an extensive restoration project, was opened as a visitor attraction in 2012.
+Opened in 1846, the prison was one of the most advanced of its time, built to house around 500 prisoners, although in its later years, and especially during the Troubles, it held many more than that.
+It closed as a prison in 1996, and following an extensive restoration project, opened as a visitor attraction in 2012.

-As a side note, in 2024 a new distillery opened in one of the wings of Crumlin Road gaol.
-McConnell’s Distillery opened it’s doors to tours in 2024, and if you like whiskey or just want to learn more about how it’s made, this would make a logical stop at this part of your visit.
+As a side note, in 2024 a new distillery opened in one of the wings of Crumlin Road Gaol.
+McConnell’s Distillery now runs tours from the restored wing, and if you like whiskey, or just want to learn more about how it’s made, this makes a logical stop while you are here.
 You can find out more and book tours here.
-Note, there is another new whiskey distillery in the Titanic Quarter as well if you can’t find time on your first day in Belfast!
+There’s also a second new whiskey distillery over in the Titanic Quarter, which we cover on day two.

 Tours of Belfast

-Naturally, the tour you want to take will very much depend on your interests!
+Naturally, the tour you want to take will very much depend on your interests, and we’d suggest picking just one, as each takes up a good chunk of an afternoon.
 Here’s a quick overview of each tour we took so you can see which is right for you.
 You can also see more Belfast tour options here.

 Belfast Street Art Tour

-The Street Art walking tour of Belfast that we took was put together and is run by local Belfast street artists.
-The tour lasts around ninety minutes, and in that time you’ll learn all about the history of the Belfast street art scene, as well as see a lot of different pieces of street art.
+The street art walking tour of Belfast that we took was put together and is run by local Belfast street artists.
+The tour lasts around two hours, and in that time you’ll learn all about the history of the Belfast street art scene, as well as see a lot of different pieces of street art.

 Belfast Black Cab Tour

-If you’re interested in learning a bit more about the political history of Belfast, then a Blackcab tour is a great option.
-This tour, which takes place in an iconic Black Cab vehicle, will take you around various parts of Belfast, many of which are synonymous with the years of conflict that the city went through during the time known as The Troubles.
+If you’re interested in learning a bit more about the political history of Belfast, then a Black Cab tour is a great option.
+This tour, which takes place in an iconic black cab, takes you around various parts of Belfast, many of which are synonymous with the years of conflict the city went through during the time known as The Troubles.

-Parts of the city are still separated by the Peace walls, massive barriers that literally divide the Republican / Catholic neighbourhoods from the Loyalist / Protestant neighbourhoods.
-The Black cab tour we took was run by Belfast local Billy Scott.
+Parts of the city are still separated by the Peace Walls, massive barriers that literally divide the Republican and Catholic neighbourhoods from the Loyalist and Protestant neighbourhoods.
+The Black Cab tour we took was run by Belfast local Billy Scott.

 We were able to tailor the tour as we wished based on our interests.
-We saw several different quarters of the city and learnt a lot about the history of the city and its people and struggles over the years from Billy.
+We saw several different quarters of the city and learnt a lot about its history, its people and their struggles over the years from Billy.
 The tour was at times moving and at times funny.
-We also had the opportunity to write our own message on the Peacewall, which has been covered in murals, as well as signed by people including the Dalai Lama and US President Bill Clinton.
+We also had the opportunity to write our own message on the Peace Wall, which has been covered in murals, and signed by people including the Dalai Lama and US President Bill Clinton.

 Gin Tasting Tour of Belfast

-A number of local gin distilleries have started creating their own gins, and this gin tour is a great way to both sample a number of these as well as learn about the history of this drink and visit some of Belfast’s iconic drinking venues.
+A number of local gin distilleries have started creating their own gins, and this gin tour is a great way to both sample a number of these and learn about the history of the drink, whilst visiting some of Belfast’s iconic drinking venues.

-The tour we took lasted around four hours and included seven generous gin drinks!
+The tour we took lasted around three and a half hours and included seven generous gin drinks.
 Our tip is definitely to have prepared yourself with a good meal beforehand, as this is a fair amount of gin to drink.
 The drinks came in a variety of ways, from straight up gin shots through to gin martinis and the classic gin and tonic.

-As well as gin, the tour included some nibbles, and in total we stopped at five different pubs and bars.
+As well as gin, the tour included some nibbles, and we wound through a handful of the city’s gin bars and pubs.
 The tour guide was very knowledgeable and a lot of fun, and we particularly enjoyed chatting with the other folks on the tour, many of whom were Belfast locals out for a fun afternoon exploring their own city.

-The Gin Jaunt is currently offered on weekends, but the company who runs the tours also runs other food and drink based tours, so you should be able to find something to suit whenever you visit.
-See all their tours, prices and details here.
+The Gin Jaunt runs regularly through the year, and the company who runs it also runs other food and drink based tours, so you should be able to find something to suit whenever you visit.
+See all their tours, prices and dates here.

 Belfast has no shortage of watering holes (see the section later on in the post on where to drink in Belfast), but one location that deserves its own entry is the Crown Liquor Saloon, also known as the Crown Bar.